 - Powerfly kayak hoist supports up to 125lb (54kg) as parts are stainless steel

 - Lift, store and secure your kayak with the robust pulley system

 And lastly we have the Powerfly kayak hoist system which is a quick and easy to install (only takes a few minutes) pulley system that means you can safely store your kayak or other items out the way in your garage.
 It’s easy to set up, made from durable sturdy materials and able to hold a good 125lbs of weight, ideal for kayaks and other similar items.

 One downside was the quality of the rope which could have been slightly better quality.
 We’d consider replacing this if you’re going to be hanging very heavy items.
 It also doesn’t have the best instructions but there are some good youtube videos explaining the installation and use very well.

 How to Choose a Kayak Hoist: Buying Guide

-Before we get on to our reviews of kayak hoists, we thought we’d include a guide to buying one.
+Now you’ve seen some of our reviews of different kayak hoists, we thought we’d include a guide to buying one.
 We’ll hopefully cover some of the questions you might be having along with the important features to look for and their benefits.

 It is vital to have a safe and large space for hoisting your kayaks.
 There are quite a few things you’ll want to look for when choosing where is best